puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/hiera.md

 features.
 The hot new startup Beauvine is paying for the basic service, while their competitor, the more established Auroch has opts for your premium service.
-Auroch also insists that you set up also set up a custom one-off instance the application using cowsay's dragon character as the default.
+Auroch also insists that you set up also set up a custom one-off instance of the application using cowsay's dragon character as the default.

 Your goal is too create a Hiera configuration that will provide parameter values to configure your Pasture application servers at the global, per-domain,